 Fully adjustable seats are preferred because they allow you to fully customize your fit, ensuring you find a more comfortable position to exercise in.

 The LCB comes with a large, fully-adjustable gel seat that most users find comfortable.
-If you do decide on this bike, comfort shouldn’t be an issue.
+So, if you do decide on this bike, comfort shouldn’t be an issue.

 Handlebars

-The handlebar positions probably aren’t as crucial for an upright bike (when compared to a spin bike), but I still wanted to discuss ’em a little for the sake of thoroughness.
+The handlebar positions probably aren’t as crucial for an upright bike (as compared to an indoor cycle), but I still wanted to discuss ’em a little for the sake of thoroughness.

 Some exercise bikes allow you to adjust the height (and or horizontal position) of the handlebars separately.